srsudar/cse390-android-site/README.md

 New content is added via `hugo new post/new-post.md`.
 Edit that file happily.

-The files for the public site lives in the `public/` directory.
-It is built from the other files using the command `hugo`.
+The files for the public site live in the `public/` directory.
+They are built from the other files using the command `hugo`.

 To push to the UW servers I then run: